chloe-lauren19/GitHub_Demo/README.md

 # GitHub_Demo
 Repository for the PSY6422 GitHub demo lecture.

-Fun fact: Orla is a labrador.
+Fun fact: Orla is a labrador..